wemake-services/meta/_rsdp/creating-merge-requests.md

 ## When to create a merge request

 There are only two reasons to create a merge request:
-1. You are done, code is ready to be merged into `master`
+1. You are done, a code is ready to be merged into `master`
 2. You are stuck.
 You don't know what to do next.
 Nothing works and you want to ask for an advice

 When the first use-case is common, the second one is critical to the long-term happiness and a project success.